Skip to main content

 target-mailboxThe mailbox in which this attachment was found.
 If empty, the default mailbox is used.
 Otherwise, the user might require impersonation rights to this mailbox.Optional

-attachment-idsThe attachments ids to get.
-If none - all attachments will be retrieved from the message.
-Support multiple attachments with comma-separated value or array.Optional
+attachment-idsThe attachments IDs to get.
+If none, all attachments will be retrieved from the message.
+Support multiple attachments with comma-separated values or an array.Optional

 PathTypeDescription